tezos/tezos/docs/introduction/alphanet.rst

     ./alphanet.sh client set delegate for <account> to <implicit>

-You need to wait at most two cycles which, on the alphanet is 128 blocks (something about 2 hours).
-On the mainnet, this will be between 2 weeks and a month.
+You need to wait at most seven cycles which, on the Alphanet, is 7*128 blocks (something about 15 hours).
+On the mainnet, this will be around 3 weeks.

 From now on, the funds in ``<new>`` will be delegated to ``<implicit>``.
 In the next section, we will learn how to bake with